CHLSS

 Topics covered include:

-• Overview of the Child Welfare System
+• Overview of the child welfare system

 • Impact of prenatal drug/alcohol exposure

-• Trauma, abuse & neglect
+• Emotional injury, grief, loss, abuse & neglect

-• Mental health needs
+• Attachment & behavioral health needs

 • Permanency needs of older youth

-• Experiences of foster parents
+• Experiences of foster parents, foster/adopted youth & birth parents

-Register for a Foster Care & Adoption Education Class
+Learn More & Register for a Foster Care & Adoption Education Class

 You will continue your education as you go through the foster care adoption process.
 We’ve compiled a number of education resources, both mandatory and optional, on our site for your reference.